lo-translate/lo-translation/README.md

 # Lo Translation

-Based on Korean translation by BeepedWhenIShouldaBooped from the Discord.
+Initial translations based on Korean translation by BeepedWhenIShouldaBooped.
+Some lobby translations taken from spreadsheet by Maurex.

 ## Editing